qwook/loser-player/README.md

-moonshine-love2d
+loser-player
 ================

-An attempt to replicate the Love2D API in the browser using moonshine.
+Modification of moonshine-love2d to play in http://loser.land/ player.

 # Get This Running